Haus des Meeres: Background

 The first public seawater aquarium in Vienna was opened in 1860 by Gustav Jäger.
 Jäger's aquarium, like its contemporaries, relied on regular delivery of natural seawater.
 It became a reality in 1854 with the construction of the Semmering railway linking Vienna with the Mediterranean coast.
 After two years of experimenting with small seawater tanks Jäger built a large aquarium for public display.
 He described the feelings of contemporary people who faced the unknown submarine world: "The first-time visitor ... cannot contain his inner excitement.
 His curiosity is so great that he can hardly enjoy the moment: I am sorry, but he looks so helpless, as if he has suddenly found himself among people whose language he neither speaks nor understands."
 Visitors sought new experience, but resisted believing what they saw behind the glass.
 The aquarium was a financial loss, and Jäger had to close it after four years of operation.

 The concrete tower housing the present-day aquarium was erected as a fire control flak tower in ten months between October 1943 and July 1944.
 The tower is 47 m tall, with a footprint of 31 by 15 m, and its gross volume, including extensive foundations, reaches 55000 m3.
 In 1944 it was crowned with a Würzburg radar dome.
 In case of imminent air raid threat, the radar could be lowered into a concrete shaft with 3.5 m thick concrete walls.
 The subordinate gun battery tower is located inside a city block north of Mariahilfer Straße.
 The two towers operated as a single combat unit, in cooperation with two other pairs of flak towers built in Augarten (north) and in Arenberg Park (south-east).
 After the war the tower in Esterhazy Park was temporarily used as a hotel with 38 rooms in a bunker, and then converted to a fire station.

+From 1991 until 2019, the top of the building featured a public art installation by Lawrence Weiner, consisting of the words 'Smashed to Pieces (In the Still of the Night)' wrapped in large letters around the building.
+The artwork was removed and destroyed during renovations.

+Haus des Meeres before the renovations in 2019.
+The top floor displaying the art piece by Lawrence Weiner.